 Mr. O’Neill’s “reinvention” of the government of Hampton, Virginia, as city manager from 1984 to 1997, was widely recognized; his many accomplishments included a downtown and waterfront revitalization initiative and development of a nationally recognized youth-at-risk program.

 Mr. O’Neill has been the recipient of the Maxwell School of Syracuse University’s Spirit of Public Service award and the National Public Service Award presented by the National Academy of Public Administration (NAPA) and the American Society for Public Administration.
-He is a NAPA fellow and faculty member of the University of Virginia’s Senior Executive Institute and Leading, Educating and Developing programs.
+He is a NAPA fellow and faculty member of the University of Virginia’s Senior Executive Institute and the Public Executive Leadership Academy at UNC-Chapel Hill.

 Mr. O’Neill earned his BA in political science from Old Dominion University and his master’s in public administration from the Maxwell School of Citizenship & Public Administration, Syracuse University.
 He also completed the Executive Program at Colgate Darden School of Business, University of Virginia, and received an honorary doctorate of laws from Old Dominion University.